Houston citizenship attorney Texas

 We will analyze to determine if the client was “lawfully admitted for permanent residence”.
 Additionally, we will assess if the client complies with:

-- the statutory period required for naturalization,
+- the statutory period required,

 - the general rule on physical presence,